zwRuan/g2/README.md

 ## WMT'14 GE->EN

-For diversity and quality scores on NoveltyBench, you can use the following scripts:
+For diversity and quality scores on WMT'14 GE->EN, you can use the following scripts:
 ```
 # g2
 conda activate g2